-The students has completed the research credits as per the approved program and awarded 'SATISFACTORY' by the advisory committee.
+The student has completed the research credits as per the approved program and awarded 'SATISFACTORY' by the Advisory Committee.
 Under the said situation the student can be permitted to register fresh credits in the subsequent semester.
 If the student is awarded 'UNSATISFACTORY' he/she has to register afresh the same block of the research credits in the subsequent semester.